handeyeco/fun-with-midi/README.md

 3. If any pots are turned, print in the serial monitor which pot was turned

 Okay, not super fun so far, but we hopefully we have a working Arduino connected to a working MIDI shield.
 Now let's actually _do_ something with the MIDI output.

+## Serial, USB, and MIDI

+Okay, here's some bummer news: the `Serial` protocol we used to print messages in the previous example doesn't play well with hardware MIDI.
+The problem is that both USB communication and hardware MIDI rely on UART (connected to the TX/RX pins).
+This is why the MIDI shield has a prog/run switch: when we're sending our sketch to the Arduino, we can't also be receiving MIDI or our bits will get all mixed up.
+The switch turns off MIDI in while we program the microcontroller.

+This isn't a huge issue for now since we're only using MIDI out, but it's something to keep in mind.
+It does however limit our ability to use `Serial.print` while also using MIDI.

+The good news is that some Arduinos have multiple UARTs; for example the Mega has 4 sets of UART pins.
+This means you can use one set for programming/debugging and one set for MIDI.
+Unfortunately the MIDI shield is designed to work with the Uno too, which only has one set, so the issues exists with the shield on the Mega.

+So:

+1. We won't use `Serial.print` while also using MIDI
+2. If we have something plugged into MIDI in, we'll use the prog/run switch to disconnect it while programming our Arduino

 ## Sketch #2: MIDI CC Controller